denissobol035-ops/lab05-python/README.md

-# LAB05 – Type Hints, Generics, Mypy
+# LAB05 – Type Hints and mypy

+## 📌 Description
+This laboratory work demonstrates the use of type hints in Python and static type checking with mypy.

+The goal is to:
+- learn how to annotate functions with types
+- understand why type checking is useful
+- practice writing clean and readable code

+---

+## ⚙️ Requirements

-Python version: Python 3.12+
+- Python 3.12+
+- mypy

+Install mypy:
+pip install mypy

+---

-## Run
+## ▶️ Run program

-Copy code from src/main.py and run it in any Python 3 environment or online compiler.
+python src/main.py

+---

-## Type checking
+## 🔍 Run type checking

 mypy --strict src/

+---

-## Description
+## 📚 Tasks overview

-This project demonstrates:

-Task A – basic type hints
+1. Functions with type hints
-Task B – typed collections
-Task C – optional return values
-Task D – function types (Callable)
-Task E – generics (TypeVar)
-Task F – functions returning functions
-Task G – pipeline with lambda and generator expressions

-All tasks include usage examples.
+2. Work with collections (list, tuple, dict)
+3. Optional and Union types
+4. Lambda and higher-order functions
+5. Demonstration of usage for each function

+---

+## 💡 Notes

+All functions include:
+- type annotations
+- comments explaining what they do
+- simple usage examples (print)

+The code is written to be compatible with strict mypy checks.